-Florida Inmates Take Fight for Hepatitis Treatment to 11th Circuit
+Inmates Battle Florida at 11th Circuit to Preserve Hepatitis Treatment

 Martin and Newsom were joined on the panel by Senior U.S. Circuit Judge Bobby Baldock, a Ronald Reagan appointee sitting by designation from the 10th Circuit.
 The hearing was held online due to coronavirus-related court closures.

 The FDOC is asking the panel to reverse the lower court’s order that found largely in favor of the plaintiffs.
-In the 2019 order, Judge Walker found that the department had “come a long way” in expanding treatment for hepatitis-C-infected inmates, but that across-the-board medication regimens were necessary to protect the inmates’ Eight Amendment rights.
+In the 2019 order, Judge Walker found that the department had “come a long way” in expanding treatment for hepatitis-C-infected inmates, but that across-the-board medication regimens were necessary to protect the inmates’ Eighth Amendment rights.

 Estimates presented in the court record suggest that at least 20,000 prisoners in Florida are infected with the virus.